gelleicsaba/snowfall/README.md

 1. create(): It performs after constructor.
 The create calls "load" and "render" too in superclass.
-1. load(): Its called by create.
+1. load(): It's called by create.
 It runs only once!
 (It's an empty method in superclass, but you can override it)
-1. evaluate(): Its called by render as first step.
+1. evaluate(): It's called by render as first step.
 (It's an empty method in superclass, but you can override it)
-1. render(): Its called by create, but you can turn off automation with "autorender" property.
+1. render(): It's called by create, but you can turn off automation with "autorender" property.
 This function will make the html & replace vars/bindings, etc...
-1. start(): Its called by render as final step.
+1. start(): It's called by render as final step.
 You can set up here the final operations.
-1. final(): Its called when you change the route.
+1. final(): It's called when you change the route.
 It stops the intervals and clear data bindings.